 The object of the security/guarantee and the secured obligation must be determined, or at least be capable of being determined under the criteria defined by the parties.
-Portuguese law does not provide for or allow the creation of floating charges.
+Portuguese law does not provide for the "universal guarantee" over all the debtor's assets.